Dude (soundtrack): Background

 The film score and soundtrack by Sai Abhyankkar; Dude was one of Abhyankkar's projects he signed before his film debut with Balti, Karuppu and Benz and was his sophomore film to be released, while also being his Tamil debut.
-Pradeep recommended Abhyankkar's name to Keerthiswaran after listening to the his viral independent singles "Katchi Sera" and "Aasa Kooda".
+Pradeep recommended Abhyankkar's name to Keerthiswaran after listening to his viral independent singles "Katchi Sera" and "Aasa Kooda".

 The song "Kannukulla", a melodic duet number, was his first song he composed for the film.
 He performed the song with Jonita Gandhi, and featured lyrics written by Adesh Krishna.
 "Oorum Blood" is an introductory pop number, sung by Abhyankkar and Deepthi Suresh, along with rap vocals performed by Paal Dabba (who wrote the lyrics) and Bebhumika.

 "Singari", written by newcomer Sanjay Semvi, also marked Pradeep's debut as a playback singer.
 Pradeep recalled in an interview with Anupama Chopra, that he had ambitions to sing ever since his childhood and would often sing the lyrics for composers in his directorials.
 He recalled that composer Yuvan Shankar Raja provided him an opportunity to sing one song for Love Today (2022) owing to his passion in singing, but withdrew it as he felt that the song would get more publicity if it is sung by either Yuvan or Sid Sriram.
 Though he had given up his plans, Keerthiswaran and Abhyankkar insisted on whether he would sing for a film, for which he felt elated.
 He recorded the song within 4–5 hours and considered it to be "pure dopamine hit".

 The song "Nallaru Po" was written by Vivek and performed by Abhyankkar's father and singer Tippu, Mohit Chauhan and Abhyankkar himself.
 The album accompanies three songs—"Yumabaibesa" and the reprised and unplugged versions of "Kannukulla" and "Oorum Blood"—along with two themes—"Blud Is On His Way", which featured in the film's announcement teaser and the trailer theme "Dude Trailer Blast".